takomo-io/takomo-docs/docs/stack-properties/depends.md

 depends: ../../common/logs.yml
 ```

-## Where to define
+## Usage in configuration

-The `depends` property can be defined only in stack configuration files.
+`depends` property can be defined only in stack configuration files.

 ## Requirements